What is the purpose of life?

-Through these 3 questions which are originally from Start Something That Matters by Blake Mycoskie, the first one will help you find your heart’s treasure and the rest will give you profound insight.
+Through these three questions, originally from Start Something That Matters by Blake Mycoskie, the first one will help you find your heart’s treasure, and the rest will give you profound insight.

-Once your passion is clear, finding your purpose is just a matter of time and dedication.
-Here are five unique ways to discover what your passion:
+Once your passion is clear, finding your purpose of life is just a matter of time and dedication.
+Here are five unique ways to discover your passion:

-(1) Reflect back on how you spent most of your free time during your childhood.
+- Reflect on how you spent most of your free time during your childhood.

-(2) Observe the types of conversations you enjoy and the content you follow on social media.
+- Observe the conversations you enjoy and the content you follow on social media.

-(3) Contemplate on the type of books you read and the movies you enjoy.
+- Contemplate the type of books you read and the movies you enjoy.

-(4) Try new hobbies and sign up for activities which you have never tried before.
+- Try new hobbies and sign up for activities that you have never tried before.

 Life purpose examples

-- Malala Yousoufzai, the Nobel Prize winner at 17 years old, for instance took her purpose to be that of increasing girls’ access to education, and stood by her decision despite being shot by the Taliban.
+- Malala Yousoufzai, the Nobel Prize winner at 17 years old, took her purpose to increase girls’ access to education and stood by her decision despite being shot by the Taliban.

 - Albert Einstein’s life purpose would have been his contribution to Science.

-- Jeff Bezos, Amazon’s founder, contemplated on how he would feel at age 85 as he reflected on his decision about building an internet company.
-He asked himself whether he would have more regret if he tried and failed or whether he would feel worse for not having tried at all.
+- Jeff Bezos, Amazon’s founder, contemplated how he would feel at age 85 as he reflected on his decision about building an internet company.
+He asked himself whether he would regret more if he tried and failed or would feel worse for not having tried.
 Given his success, I guess we all know what his decision was.

-Although these are all grand purposes and there are countless such examples, most of us lead a normal life, and it’s wise to appreciate the fulfilment we can find in any purpose, however simple it may be.
+Although these are all grand purposes, and there are countless such examples, most of us lead a normal life, and it’s wise to appreciate the fulfillment we can find in any purpose, however simple it may be.
 Here are some common examples of one’s purpose, and although the list is not exhaustive, it can help us enquire within: